deltachat/deltachat-pages/en/help.md

 Introductions happen automatically when adding members to groups.
 Whoever adds a contact to a green-checkmarked group becomes an introducer to those members who didn't yet know about the added contact.
-In a Contact profile you can tap on the "Introduced by ..." text repeatedly until you get to the one with whom you directly did a [QR-scan](#howtoe2ee).
+In a contact profile you can tap on the "Introduced by ..." text repeatedly until you get to the one with whom you directly did a [QR-scan](#howtoe2ee).

-Note that in a Contact profile you may see and tap introducers but there is no green checkmark in the profile title.
+Note that in a contact profile you may see and tap introducers but there is no green checkmark in the profile title.
 This usually means that the contact ["sent a message from another device"](#nocryptanymore).